Failure drives Rocky entrepreneurs to US success

 In 2008, when the US housing market collapsed, she began another enterprise buying foreclosed homes, doing them up and reselling them for a profit.
 That was working well but she was forced to abandon the businesses when her personal life changed and she needed to spend more time with her family.

 "In both of those instances I knew how to do business plans and I knew what I was targeting.
-But in both cases it was just unanticipated events that liquidated the companies."'Determination makes the difference'
+But in both cases it was just unanticipated events that liquidated the companies."

 The lesson she learned was the importance of budgeting for bad times and a better understanding of the cyclical nature businesses.
 But her biggest asset was her character.